ecohealthalliance/metaflu/notebook/models.md

 - Every village (n = 37,945) considered to have both poultry flock and wild birds; once a flock in a village is infected it is assumed entire village is infected and will be culled.

-- Transmission rate between wild birds and poultry communities ($1.00 * 10^{-8}$) was based on previous study of avian influenza dynamics in wild birds `r citep('10.3934/dcdsb.2012.17.2829')`.
+- Transmission rate between wild birds and poultry communities ($1.00 * 10^{-8}$) was based on previous study of avian influenza dynamics in wild birds [@Vaidya_2012].

-- Transmission rate between poultry communities was estimated from SI calculations of observations, similar to a previous paper `r citep('10.1017/S0950268808000885')`, with a mean of 0.127 and exponentially distributed ($\mu = 0.122$).
+- Transmission rate between poultry communities was estimated from SI calculations of observations, similar to a previous paper [@WARD_2008], with a mean of 0.127 and exponentially distributed ($\mu = 0.122$).

 - R~0~ calculations:
     - 0.859 (0.326 SD) via  SI equations